Leave this site

 Our approach is shaped by four key themes: We protect vulnerable people and keep people safe; We are out in your communities, visible, listening and working with you to deliver the services you need; We successfully tackle crime and ASB; We will be there when you need us.

-Members of public are reporting allegations of people producing, dealing and selling illegal drugs in the community.
+Reports of allegations of people producing, dealing and selling illegal drugs in the community.

-Officers will endeavour to continue high visibility patrols in hotspot areas, identifying those involved where possible and dealing appropriately through the ASB pathway, working with partner agencies and local businesses to address ASB and deal with any offences.
+Work will be undertaken in relation to any logs reported, identifying those involved where possible and dealing appropriately through the ASB pathway.
+Humber Talking to take place in areas reporting issues and high vis patrols in hotspot areas as preventative measures, working with partner agencies and local businesses to address ASB where appropriate.